-If you are studying in Greece for less than 90 days, you will not need a visa.
-However, if you are studying in Greece for more than 90 days, you will need to apply for a Long Stay visa or a National visa.
+If you are studying in Greece for more than 90 days, you will need to apply for a Long Stay visa or a National visa.
 This may seem daunting but don’t worry – your program manager will walk you through every step, and send you a complete Visa Pack with full instructions and details of everything you will need.
 If you are traveling internationally in the months leading up to your program start date, please let your program manager know.

 Two of the most time-consuming parts of the student visa process are applying and obtaining a U.S. passport and obtaining an FBI background check.
 Begin these two tasks immediately!